Author: CalUrbanist

 Sonoma Marin Area Rail Transit

-This map cleans up the official SMART map, a map that is practically begging to be streamlined.
-Since the SMART schedule is also relatively simple (at least for now), it’s included, along with fare information.
-The typeface is Myriad Condensed.
+This map is based on the official SMART map, a map that is practically begging to be streamlined.
+The typeface is Proxima Nova, which is used on the SMART website.

 > View high-resolution PDF